jodergrosse/nc_prometheus_exporter/README.md

 The xml node names will be combined into a prometheus time series name.

 Numeric values will be used as prometheus metric.
-Non numeric values will be replaced with a numeric value if configured.
+Non numeric values will be replaced with a numeric value if configured, or otherwise dropped.

 Additional to nextcloud metrics a few metrics regarding the export will be added.

+### Additional exporter metrics

 | name                         | description |
 |:-----------------------------|:------------|